benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 ])
 ```

+The main design goals were:

+1. Foolproof by default: infinite buffer support, zero backpressure (no parallelism) by default, etc.
+2. Options to make it as fast and as parallelized as possible, even at the cost of some leaky abstractions (i.e. opt-in shared memory buffers that can be clobbered if not used properly).
+3. Simple but flexible API, encouraging high level feature addition by composition, not extension.

+The main challenges that required low level involvement were:

+* Ultra-fast message passing between processes.
+* Negative-sized buffering: See [Appendix B](#appendix-b) for details

+### Low level design

+While the code is a better place to go if you want to see all the low level details, I can outline the broad low level features I used and various traps that needed to be avoided:

+#### Low level Goals

+* No busy loop: Minimizes overhead and maximizes responsiveness of pipeline
+* Maximize data throughput efficiency
+* Reasonable message passing overhead

+#### Low level Technologies

+* Preallocated shared memory using [`multiprocessing.RawArray`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.sharedctypes.RawArray) and [`multiprocessing.Value`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Value)
+* [Pickle v5 out-of-band-buffer protocol](https://peps.python.org/pep-0574/) to maximize read/write efficiency to that shared memory.
+Only supported in python 3.8 and above.
+Gets 3-4x performance improvement for large buffers vs ordinary pickling.

+#### Custom components

+* Runtime type checking to ensure that the pipeline steps are consistent with each other
+* A fixed size shared memory buffer for fast, asynchronous communication
+* A slower, pipe-based asynchronous communication system for unbounded, foolproof communication.
+* Custom ring buffer protocol to match up many producers to many consumers via a fixed number of buffers.
+This protocol also enables the negative backpressure capabilities of the system using clever semaphore usage.
+* Unit tests testing a variety of hard cases and crashing behavior, including sigkill and sigint handling.

+#### Traps

+* python's standard library [`multiprocessing.Queue`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Queue) spawns a new thread ([source](https://github.com/python/cpython/blob/635184212179b0511768ea1cd57256e134ba2d75/Lib/multiprocessing/queues.py#L94)) on the writer end of the queue to push messages through.
+While this brings nice performance and simplicity benefits, this thread introduces some nasty race conditions if the reader or writer process suddenly exits.
+This was solved by re-implementing the queue except optimized for one-to-one communication and robust error handling, and then adding a second ring buffer layer on top of it to coordinate the many-to-many connections.
+* Segfaults and Sigaborts triggered by native C packages bypass python's exception handling system, and are quite common when working with GPU packages, so we need to be able to detect and respond to process exits regardless of the reason.
+The low level [`multiprocessing.connection.wait`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.connection.wait) function was used to detect process exiting under any conditions without a busy loop.

+### Full framework configuration

+The complete list of the configuration for a pipeline task is simply:

+* `num_workers`: Number of parallel workers spun up to assist in this pipeline task.
+(Default: 1)
+* `packets_in_flight`: Allowed backpressure before the writer processes start blocking.
+If set to `num_workers`, then the reader process has to request the next packet before the writer thread even starts processing, disabling parallelism completely for the reader process.
+Must be at least `num_workers`.
+* `max_message_size`: If set, it uses the fast fixed size shared buffers instead of a pipe to transfer data.
+Improves transfer speed by ~3-4x for large packages and ~2x for small latency driven packages (Default: None, i.e. infinite)
+* `shared_buffer`: Only configurable once `max_message_size` is set.
+If set to true, disables copying the shared memory buffer to a local buffer on read.
+If set, the user must understand that any references to earlier pipeline steps might be invalidated once the read iterator steps.
+(Default: False)

 ### Justifying the framework

+At this point, the framework was more or less ready to use from a technical perspective.
+The next barrier to built it into our system was a human one.

 Real world code is always developed in the context of a team of talented individuals with differing ideas of what considerations are most important when developing code.

-I ended up receiving pushback about the creation of a high level framework from the CTO, and also pushback about the pipelined parallelism model from my direct supervisor.
+I ended up receiving pushback from:

+1. *The CTO:* Thought that a high level framework like this would decay in quality and increase in maintenance cost over time due to feature-creep.
+2. *My supervisor:* Thought that the pipelined parallelism model created more complexities than it was worth, preferred his own custom parallelism that he implemented in a prototype.

 To move forwards, I had to craft a solid argument explaining:

 1. Why pipelining was the best way to parallelize this system, given the alternatives?
-2. Why a new framework was needed to be successful in all cases?
+2. Why would new framework was needed to be successful in meeting project goals?
-3. Why this framework wouldn't degrade into something unmaintainable and awful in the long term?
+3. Why wouldn't this framework degrade into something unmaintainable and awful in the long term?

 I abstracted this detailed system into its higher level components: 6 main steps: Pulling, pre-processing, GPU inference, post-processing, and Upload.
 Pre-processing and post-processing were CPU intensive, pulling, download, and upload were high latency, and GPU inference was clearly GPU heavy.